jacobAngulo/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

-adaptive web design will have several design that correspond with screen size where responsive websites will only shrink and grow the original design.
+adaptive web design will have several design that correspond with screen size where fluid websites will only shrink and grow the original design.
+Responsive is both.

 2. Describe what it means to be mobile first vs desktop first.